2039: [USACO 2024 US Open Contest Bronze] Problem 1. Logical Moos

 Let's analyze the first query:

-keyword from at position and obtaintrue or true
+We evaluate the keyword from at position and obtain

 SAMPLE INPUT: